malhar619/Manufac-Analytics-SDE-Assignment-Cuvette/README.md

 This project performs data analysis on the Indian Agriculture dataset provided by the National Data and Analytics Platform (NITI Aayog) and displays the results in tables using React and Mantine.

-## Features

-- Displays yearly crop production data with maximum and minimum production crops for each year.
-- Displays average yield and cultivation area for each crop between 1950-2020.
-- Data is processed and displayed using Mantine components.
-- No external libraries like Bootstrap, jQuery, or Lodash are used.
-- Uses Yarn for package management.

-## Technologies Used

-- TypeScript
-- React (via Create React App)
-- Yarn
-- Mantine v7

 ## Prerequisites

 Make sure you have the following installed on your machine: